symlex/symlex/README.md

 This provides a uniform approach for bootstrapping Web (`Silex\Application`) and command-line (`Symfony\Component\Console\Application`) applications with the same kernel.

-*Note: If debug mode is turned off, the dependency injection container is cached in var/cache/.
+*Note: If debug mode is turned off, the service container is cached in var/cache/.
 You have to run `app/clearcache` after updating the configuration.
 To disable caching completely, add `container.cache: false` to  `app/config/parameters.yml`*

 Bootstrapping
 -------------
 A light-weight kernel bootstraps the application.
-It's just about 150 lines of code, initializes the Symfony dependency injection container and then starts the app by calling `run()`:
+It's just about 150 lines of code, initializes the Symfony service container and then starts the app by calling `run()`:

 ```php
 <?php